 An extensive catalogue of medical and dental equipment and all the necessary ancillaries - furniture, laboratory equipment, a few artificial limbs, and so on.
 This is Kawai's fifth catalogue but I can't find a record of any of them.

 Noshigami.
 A sample book of Noshigami - special paper for gifts - from the Kadoya Dyeing Workshop, Tokyo.
-Tokyo [c1920?].
-Large octavo by size (235x180mm), printed stiff wrappers; 105 leaves of colour printed samples.
+Tokyo [1920s?].
+24x18cm, home made printed stiff wrappers; 105 leaves of colour printed samples on different kinds of paper, various sizes.
 Au$400

 Noshi-gami is specially printed paper to be folded and attached to gifts as I understand it.
-The ineluctable beauty of the patterns is enhanced in this book by being in a quite smart cover decorated with locomotives.
+The ineluctable beauty of some patterns is enhancedher, I say, by being in a quite smart cover decorated with locomotives.

 1 [2] 3 |